danieldkim/charlotte/README.md

     }

-Charlotte will detach all event handlers from a page's content container when `tab.back()` is called, to prevent any possible memory leaks.
-If you are attaching event handlers to elements outside of the context of tabs in your app then you are responsible for detaching those handlers when you remove the elements from the DOM.
+Charlotte will detach all event handlers from a page's container when `back()` is called, to prevent any possible memory leaks.

 ## Common properties